gerph/riscos64-status/planning/Planning.md

 There will be more work necessary to provide an environment for booting and the style guide for application distribution.
-Within the standard boot sequence, it is desireable to provide both 32bit and 64bit components so that the same sequence can be used for both architectures (and, of course, any other architectures in the future).
+Within the standard boot sequence, it is desirable to provide both 32bit and 64bit components so that the same sequence can be used for both architectures (and, of course, any other architectures in the future).
 This will need some additional design, implementation and documentation.